EXCLUSIVE-Alberta to toughen oil sands emissions standards that reward big Canadian polluters | Headlines

 EXCLUSIVE-Alberta to toughen oil sands emissions standards that reward big Canadian polluters

 Canada's oil sands produce some of the world's most carbon-intense crude.
-Canada's largest oil producing province has already raised the stringency of facility-based benchmarks, a second way that the government sets emissions standards for industrial sites, the sources said.
+The country's largest oil-producing province has already raised the stringency of facility-based benchmarks, a second way that the government sets emissions standards for industrial sites, according to the ministry.

 Provinces can design their own system to charge emitters for carbon pollution, like Alberta's TIER, or adopt the federal system.
 Provinces that use their own system require Ottawa to deem them equivalent with minimum national stringency standards.
 Ottawa has deemed TIER equivalent, but is strengthening national criteria starting in 2023 and expects provinces to propose changes to their systems soon to comply, said a spokesperson for Canadian Environment Minister Steven Guilbeault.